-As staff met with groups of residents and stakeholders during discussions at mobile meetings, residents were asked to review the impediments from the 2015 Al. Generally, residents agreed that these impediments were still barriers to fair housing choice.
-In an effort to consolidate and avoid reporting duplications, all but two impediments have been carried forward from the 2015 Al. This Al, including the impediments and recommended actions, may be updated periodically throughout the next five years, as needed.
+As staff met with groups of residents and stakeholders during discussions at mobile meetings, residents were asked to review the impediments from the 2015 AI.
+Generally, residents agreed that these impediments were still barriers to fair housing choice.
+In an effort to consolidate to avoid reporting duplications, all but two impediments have been carried forward from the 2015 AI.
+This AI, including the impediments and recommended actions, may be updated periodically throughout the next five years, as needed.